Why join the Michigan Radiology Referral Team?

 - As a Referral Coordinator, you will serve as a resource for staff and physicians and act as a liaison between the insurance carriers at Michigan Medicine.

-- Reasonable experience in a hospital business office, private practice, insurance office or related setting is necessary.
+Experience in a hospital business office, private practice, insurance office or related setting is necessary.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.